-In January 2018, Francisco (Chiqui) Ramirez will succeed the current co-directors, following the conclusion of their appointments at the end of 2017.
+In January 2018, Francisco (Chiqui) Ramirez succeeded Mitchell Stevens and Sarah Soule following the conclusion of their appointments at the end of 2017.
 SCANCOR will celebrate its 30th Anniversary in 2018.

 SCANCOR has played a part in the production of countless books, special issues of journals, articles and dissertations.
 It continues to be a bridge between Nordic and North American styles, facilitating an ongoing co-evolution in organizational social science in different but increasingly interconnected parts of the world.
 Now well into its third decade, the organization stands as an exemplar of productive transnational scholarly collaboration, and it remains an intellectually flexible place.
 As Jim March said in 1989, SCANCOR is “a state of mind more than an institution, a mélange of spirits more than a clear vision."

 In the fall of 2016, the organization launched the SCANCOR/Weatherhead Initiative in International Organizational Studies at Harvard, under the leadership of Frank Dobbin.
 The partnership facilitates scholarly residencies within Harvard’s Weatherhead Center for International Affairs, located near the heart of Harvard’s campus in Cambridge, Massachusetts.

 SCANCOR/Weatherhead is intended specifically to encourage scholarship on the role of business organizations in global governance systems.
 The boundaries of corporations, NGOs, and nation-states continue to blur as these sectors overlap and interweave and the institutional orders of states and markets co-evolve.
 SCANCOR at the Weatherhead Center will enable fluid exchange among a wide plurality of social scientists investigating this broad domain.

 - Copenhagen Business School